PangoraWeb/pangora/README.md

 ## Credits

-Logo base by [Delapouite](https://delapouite.com/) under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) with modifications to add a gradient
+Icon base by [Lorc](https://lorcblog.blogspot.com/) under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) with modifications to add a gradient